-Quality Counseling was opened in January 2018.
-I now have the opportunity to provide my clients with a safe place to heal and grow.
-I really enjoy working with African Americans to help them get past their traumatic and negative experiences.
+I have the opportunity to provide my clients with a safe space to heal and grow.
+I really enjoy working with Black people to help them get past their traumatic and stressful experiences.
 Counseling has always been rewarding for me.
 I consider it a gift that my clients have chosen me to share their feelings and traumatic experiences with.

-My clients are young, motivated and committed teenagers and adults who are looking to move past their trauma and negative experiences.
-I’m always committed to giving clients tools and techniques that help them reduce feelings of worry, sadness, fear, and anger.
+My clients are young, motivated and committed teenagers and adults who are looking to move past their trauma and stressful experiences.
+I’m committed to giving clients tools and techniques that help them reduce feelings of anxiety, depression, fear, and anger.
 I understand therapy can be uncomfortable, and sometimes expensive.
 Which is why I try to be structured and purposeful in the techniques and tools given.